sirisha-marthy/py220-2018/adv-py/what-we-want.md

-# List of topics for open house
+# List of topics for open house #3
-* Iterators and iteration (week 2 open house)

-* Explain how to make an iterator be stateless like range().

-* Generators, last Q in assignments